Propagation of minimality in the supercooled Stefan problem: Introduction

 \subsection{Main results}

-One of the main contributions of the current paper is to answer the latter question raised by \cite{delarue2019global} with ``yes'': \emph{the minimal solution is a physical solution} (see Theorem~\ref{thm:minimalisphysical}).
+One of the main contributions of the current paper is to answer the latter question raised by \cite{delarue2019global} with ``yes'':\footnote{Note that the conjecture was stated on p.55 in v1 of the arXiv preprint of \cite{delarue2019global} and has been removed from the updated version.} \emph{the minimal solution is a physical solution} (see Theorem~\ref{thm:minimalisphysical}).
 The key for proving this is a propagation of chaos-result for a perturbed particle system.
-Indeed, consider \eqref{eq:particleN} with an initial condition that is slightly larger, namely

-for $\gamma \in (0, \frac{1}{2})$.
+Indeed, consider \eqref{eq:particleN} with an initial condition that is slightly larger, namely $X_{0-}^i+N^{-\gamma}$, for $\gamma \in (0, \frac{1}{2})$.
 Then we can show that the empirical distribution of the minimal (and thus physical) solution to the perturbed particle system converges in probability to the law of the minimal solution to \eqref{eq:mckeanproblem}.
 This is what we call \emph{perturbed propagation of minimality} (see Theorem~\ref{thm:pertpropagation}).

-In the case where the physical solution happens to be unique, the minimal and physical solution coincide and \emph{true propagation of minimality} holds true (see Theorem~\ref{cor:propmin}).
-By the latter we mean propagation of chaos of the unperturbed particle system \eqref{eq:particleN} to the minimal solution to \eqref{eq:mckeanproblem}.
-This follows from the known fact that any limit point (of the laws) of the empirical distribution of the minimal (=physical) solution to \eqref{eq:particleN} corresponds to the law of a physical solution of \eqref{eq:mckeanproblem}.
-By uniqueness of the latter and the fact that the minimal solution is physical, we can thus conclude.
-The general case, in particular for deterministic initial conditions, is still open.

-In this paper we also make a step towards answering this question.
-Indeed, for any fixed $\alpha > 0$ and for Lebesgue-almost every $x >0$, we can prove true propagation of minimality and uniqueness of the limit points of the particle system with initial condition $X^i_{0-}-x$ (see Theorem~\ref{thm:almostpropagation}).
-This does not necessarily imply uniqueness of the physical solution to the McKean--Vlasov equation but shows again that \emph{the minimal solution is the right solution concept.}

-Our results also open up the way to \emph{new numerical methods.} For existing algorithms we refer to \cite{kaushansky2018simulation} and \cite{lipton2019semi}, where numerical schemes based on the particle system are proposed.
-Knowing that the minimal solution to \eqref{eq:mckeanproblem} is physical, we can directly work with the McKean--Vlasov equation and representations of the minimal solution.
-Indeed we show in Proposition~\ref{lem:miniterationinfty} that $\Linfmin$ can be computed via
+Combining this with the (known) fact that physical solutions of the (perturbed) particle system converge to physical solutions of the McKean--Vlasov equation, we can thus conclude.